DrakeAxelrod/distributed-dentistimo-documentation/README.md

 ## Frontend

 Our goal is to create an accessible and intuitive interface with functionality described below.
-It will support communication over the MQTT using protocoll using websockets.
-This will enable duplex and asynchronous communication with the the server while also removing the need to update the webpage in order to show an up-to-date visualisation of the current time slots available to the user. **should probably write something more here**
+It will support communication over the MQTT using protocol using websockets.
+This will enable duplex and asynchronous communication with the server while also removing the need to update the webpage in order to show an up-to-date visualisation of the current time slots available to the user. **should probably write something more here**

 ### user stories / requirements